vlaranjo/Vasconomics_Website/content/post/RRG.md

 #### RRG for World Indices

-*Note: data as of 24th of January end of the day.*
+*Note: data as of 23rd of January end of the day.
+For COLCAP, an ETF (NYSE ARCA: GXG) was used as reference since the index was not available in Yahoo Finance.*

 {{<RRG_Article/ScatterPlot_1Period>}}